kaunda-a/nyx-automation/.qwen/PROJECT_SUMMARY.md

 - Triggered GitHub Actions workflow with new tag v1.1.1
 - Fixed GitHub Actions workflow pnpm installation issue
 - Updated tag to trigger new workflow
+- Used pnpm/action-setup for cross-platform pnpm installation
+- Fixed ES module compatibility issue with download scripts by renaming to .cjs extension

 ## Current Plan
 1. [COMPLETED] Add Tauri dependencies to the client project